azure-ad-b2c/samples/policies/impersonation/readme.md

 You can also use other authorization method, such as calling a REST API to check is user is allowed to impersonate.

+## Handling users with Social Accounts
+BVy default this sample will not work for users who login with a social account or a federated Identity Provider.
+This is beacuse the Admin locates the account by the users Email address, which is stored in `signInNames.emailAddress`.
+Federated accounts do not populate the property by default.
+This allows federted users to sign up for a Local Account with the same email as their federated email.

+If this functionality is not desired, it is possible to write the federated account's email address into `signInNames.emailAddress` when the account is created using the `AAD-UserWriteUsingAlternativeSecurityId` technical profile.

 ## Community Help and Support
 Use [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-ad-b2c) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
 Make sure that your questions or comments are tagged with [azure-ad-b2c].
 If you find a bug in the sample, please raise the issue on [GitHub Issues](https://github.com/azure-ad-b2c/samples/issues).